willdahlgreen/nicar2022_qgis2/README.md

 Success!

 Filtering in QGIS is a very powerful tool as it enables you to run a whole host of queries on your data, not just select a feature by name as we have done above.
 With discrete data, you can filter by category or with numeric data you can filter by any mathematical operations or values.

+This technique works just as well with datasets which use polygons or points that we can layer on top of our shapefile, which is what we'll show you now.

+Bring in the power plant dataset (`power_plants.csv`) by going to the QGIS Menu bar, selecting `Open data source manager > Delimited Text` and browsing to it in the `data` folder.

+This includes point data for power plants in Georgia by energy source.
+It includes all plants with a combined total capacity of 1 megawatt or more that are operating, on standby, or are temporarily or permanently out of service as of August 2021.

+It should automatically populate the X and Y field, but if not you'll need to fill these with longitude and latitude.

-So looking at our other dataset, the power plants dataset, it has a number of columns with the different characteristics of each power plant.
-For example, there is a **Status** column which describes whether the power plant is is operational, retired, on standby or shutdown as well as as a column describing the type of fuel produced power plant, **General_Fu.** There are also numeric columns, such as the **MW** column that details the capacity of each plant in megawatts and the **Online_Year** column with the year that each plant came online.
+Looking at this dataset using `Open Attribute table` again, it has a number of columns with the different characteristics of each power plant.
+For example, there is a **primary_source** column which describes the type of power plant it is (solar, nuclear etc), as well as as a column describing whether they are a utility company or organisation, or an independant power producer, **sector_name**.

+There are also numeric columns, such as the **total_MW** column that details the capacity of each plant in megawatts, and the type of energy being produced is broken down in subsequent columns.

 So given what we know about the data, we can run a more complex filter query and can choose to show power plants based on the following criteria:

-- Currently operational
+- run by utility companies (Electric utility)
 - Solar or Solar Thermal
 - Produce above 10MW
-- Came online after 2010

-Before we write and run the query needed to filter the data, we can see that the full dataset has a total of 1830 power plants in our data.
+Before we write and run the query needed to filter the data, we can see that the full dataset has a total of 215 power plants.

 ![Checking how many entries in our data before running the complex query](screenshots/qgis2_scrn9_pre_complex_query.png)